2025’s Major Sneaker Trends Are Swapping Minimalism for Loud Luxury

-2024 was all about under-the-radar looks, but this year will change that.
+2024 was all about under-the-radar looks, but these six trends will change that.

 While the biggest sneaker trends of 2024 emphasized minimal branding and understated silhouettes, 2025 is taking a bold turn in the opposite direction.
-This year’s designs are less about blending in and more about showcasing personal style.
+This year’s designs are less about blending in and more about showcasing your unique personal style.

 Simone Rocha's ballet sneakers had a slow burn to popularity after debuting in the brand's Spring/Summer 2023 collection.
 Prada's barely-there pair and Stella McCartney's boxing-inspired high-tops had a more immediate effect after appearing in the brand's Spring/Summer 2025 collections.